 - I am connected as a member who only can see release, I will see 60 as remaining effort

 Burndown is a graphical representation of remaining effort, and is used to track team progress.
-In burndown every dot represents a remaining effort for a given day.
+In burndown every dot represent the sum of all linked artifact remaining effort for a given day.

-It’s possible to use burndown over different timezones:
+It’s possible to use burnup and burndown over different timezones: